rpthms/nft-geo-filter/README.md

   -l LOCATION, --nft-location LOCATION
                         Location of the nft binary.
 Default is /usr/sbin/nft -a, --allow           By default, all the IPs in the filter sets will be denied and every other IP will be allowed to pass the filtering chain.
 Provide this argument to reverse this behaviour.
-  --allow-established   Allow packets from denied IPs, but only if they are a part of an
+  --allow-established   Allow packets from denied IPs, but only if they are a
-                        established connection i.e the initial packet originated from your host.
+                        part of an established connection i.e the initial packet originated from your host.
 Initial packets from the denied IPs will still be dropped.
 This flag can be useful when using the allow mode, so that outgoing connections to addresses outside the filter set can still be made.
-  -c, --counter         Add the counter statement to the filtering rules --provider {ipdeny.com,ipverse.net}
+  -c, --counter         Add the counter statement to the filtering rules --provider {ipdeny.com,ipverse.net,maxmind}
                         Specify the country IP blocks provider.
 Default is ipverse.net
+  --maxmind-zip MAXMIND_ZIP
+                        If using the maxmind provider, path to the 'GeoLite2
+                        Country: CSV Format' zip

 Table:
   Provide the name and the family of the table in which the set of filtered addresses will be created.
 This script will create a new nftables table, so make sure the provided table name is unique and not being used by any other table in the ruleset.
-An 'inet' table called 'geo- filter' will be used by default
+An 'inet' table called 'geo-filter' will be used by default

   -f {ip,ip6,inet,netdev}, --table-family {ip,ip6,inet,netdev}
                         Specify the table's family.
 Default is inet